heli-t-00/Project2_badmintonCourt/README.md

 - LO3: Deploy the web application to a cloud platform for public access.
 - LO4: Maximise future maintainability through clear documentation and organised code structure.
 - LO5: Document the development process using version control tools like GitHub.
-- LO6: Implement front-end interactivity using core JavaScript and advanced features (e.g., tooltips and animations).
+- LO6: Implement front-end interactivity using core JavaScript and advanced features.

 # Proposed Features
-Building on the existing [Project 1] (https://heli-t-00.github.io/Project1_NPBadminton/), I will introduce the following:

 ## Interactive Badminton Court: Users can click areas of interest on the court to learn the rules.
 ### User Story - Single Court Player:
-- Identify valid play areas for single player games.
+- As a new user, I want to...'Identify valid play areas for single player game'.
-- Identify service areas for singles.
+- As a new user, I want to...
+'Identify service areas for single player game'.
 ### User Story - Double Court Players:
-- Identify valid play areas for double players games.
+- As a new user, I want to...
+'Identify valid play areas for double players game'.
-- Identify service areas for double players.
+- As a new user, I want to...
+'Identify service areas for double players game'.

 * Use animation, to illustrate service zones.
-* Tooltips with additional explanations for each area.
+* Additional Feature: Tooltips with additional explanations for each area.

 This project will demonstrate my ability to integrate technical knowledge with design principles to create an accessible and responsive web application.